-This chapter tries to show the structural underpinnings successful projects have in common.
-I mean "successful" not just in terms of technical quality, but also operational health and survivability.
+This chapter tries to show the structural properties successful projects have in common.
+I mean "successful" not just in terms of technical quality, but in terms of operational health and survivability.
 Operational health is the project's ongoing ability to incorporate new code contributions and new developers, and to be responsive to incoming bug reports.
-Survivability is the project's ability to exist independently of any individual participant or sponsor — think of it as the likelihood that the project would continue even if all of its founding members were to move on to other things.
-Technical success is not hard to achieve, but without a robust developer base and social foundation, a project may be unable to handle the growth that initial success brings, or the departure of charismatic individuals.
+Survivability is the project's ability to continue independently of any individual participant or sponsor — think of it as the likelihood that the project would continue even if all of its founding members were to move on to other things.

 There are various ways to achieve this kind of success.
 Some involve a formal governance structure, by which debates are resolved, new developers are invited in (and sometimes out), new features planned, and so on.
-Others involve less formal structure, but more conscious self-restraint, to produce an atmosphere of fairness that people can rely on as a de facto form of governance.
+Others use less formal structure, but more personal self-restraint on the part of leaders, to produce an atmosphere of fairness that people can rely on as a de facto form of governance.
 Both ways lead to the same result: a sense of institutional permanence, supported by habits and procedures that are well understood by everyone who participates.
-These features are even more important in self-organizing systems than in centrally-controlled ones, because in self-organizing systems, everyone is conscious that a few bad apples can spoil the whole barrel, at least for a while.

-Forks, or rather the potential for forks, are the reason there are no true dictators in free software projects.
-This may seem like a surprising claim, considering how common it is to hear someone called the "dictator" or "tyrant" in a given open source project.
-But this kind of tyranny is special, quite different from the conventional understanding of the word.
-Imagine a king whose subjects could copy his entire kingdom at any time and move to the copy to rule as they see fit.
-Would not such a king govern very differently from one whose subjects were bound to stay under his rule no matter what he did?
+The potential for forks is the reason there are no true dictators in free software projects.
+This may seem like a surprising claim, considering how common it is to hear someone called the "dictator" (sometimes softened to "benevolent dictator") in a given open source project.
+But this kind of dictatorship is special, quite different from our conventional understanding of the word.
+Imagine a ruler whose subjects could copy her entire territory at any time and move to the copy to rule as they see fit.
+Would not such a ruler govern very differently from one whose subjects were bound to stay under her rule no matter what she did?